awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

    cat ~/.kube/config
    ```

-   The example output is as follows\.
+   An example output is as follows\.

    ```
    [...]